-Mun Siong Engineering Limited is established in 1969 and has more than 55 years of strong industrial leadership.
-Our Group of Companies provides integrated Turnkey Mechanical services, Plant Maintenance, and highly efficient specialised in-house services, experienced in combining multi-layer technical competencies with an unyielding dedication to safety, efficiency, quality, and environment responsibility.
-We are one of the leading construction and integrated maintenance solutions provider in Asia and USA.
-Our Group of Companies offer an extensive range of mechanical and electrical & instrumentation services for oil & gas, petrochemical, energy, chemicals, and power generation industries.
-We provide a one-stop solution for all our clients with regards to engineering, procurement, fabrication, construction, and maintenance services for process plants, as well as niche specialised products and solutions.
+Mun Siong Engineering Limited, established in 1969, has over 56 years of industry leadership.
+As a Group, we specialize in providing comprehensive Turnkey Mechanical Services, Plant Maintenance, and a range of highly efficient, in-house specialized solutions.
+We are committed to integrating multi-disciplinary technical expertise with a strong focus on safety, efficiency, quality, and environmental sustainability.
+As a leading provider of construction and integrated maintenance services in both Asia and the USA, our Group serves a variety of industries, including oil & gas, petrochemical, energy, chemicals, power generation and construction.
+We offer a complete, one-stop solution for all our clients' needs, covering engineering, procurement, fabrication, construction, and maintenance services for process plants, alongside specialized products and tailored solutions.